 Sure I could buy that cream, and follow every shiny ball solution out there, but in the end, I would just be chasing after a dream, wishing I was something I’m not.
 Younger.
-The truth is–I’m 58.
 I’m older now, and I’ll never have the younger version of me back again.
 And neither will you.

 Our answers are not in fixing our bodies and making external changes that often don’t last.
 Instead the true answers and our real freedom is in self-acceptance.
 To get over the feeling of wanting to hide yourself, we have to embrace our imperfections, face this aging thing head on by looking deeply into ourselves, and grieve our losses so we can get on with living our best life.

-How ’bout you?
-Can you relate?
-How do you face your wrinkles, rolls and the ravages of time?
-Ready to stop all the body shaming.
 Whether your challenges are with the size of your thighs, or the wrinkles ’round your eyes, reclaim your power from your mirror and take a stand.
 The problem is not your body.
 The problem is hating your body.
-Can you relate?

-If you’re tired of picking on all your flaws and finding fault with everything you do and want to find some inner peace that will power you up, join me in my Facebook group, “The Juicy Woman: Confidence Coaching for Women Over 50.”
+If you’re tired of picking on all your flaws and finding fault with everything you do and want to find some inner peace that will power you up, join me in my Facebook group, “Lovin’ the Skin You’re In: How to Bounce Back from Adversity

 Andrea Amador is The Juicy Woman.
 Equal parts sweet and oh so sassy, Andrea’s a curvy and confident plus size body image coach/bestselling author who shows mid-life women how to transform their blues and body shame into self-compassion and kindness so they can build their confidence from the inside-out.